spedison/exportDatabaseToExcel/readme.md

  -cd,--configdir <arg>    Directory with config files.
  -help                    Show help
- -sc,--showcols           Show Columns of SQL File -sql,--sqlfile <arg>     File with Sql File(s) query.
+ -sc,--showcols           Show Columns of SQL File -sft,--showfieldtypes    Show all field types and your use -sql,--sqlfile <arg>     File with Sql File(s) query.
 Do not use
                           extension ".sql".
 Example --sqlfile
                           report1,report2,report3.
 The number of queries